Updated: Nov 18

 Collecting and processing payroll data can be a cumbersome process, and one of the first things you should look for in payroll software tools is automation.

-The right tool will gather the personal data required from employees to calculate deductions correctly, such as tax codes, opening balances and student loans, and process data on attendance, bonuses, and deductions automatically, without manual work from your side.
+The best payroll software in the UK will gather the personal data required from UK employees to calculate deductions correctly, such as tax codes, opening balances and student loans, and process data on attendance, bonuses, and deductions automatically, without manual work from your side.
 As much of the important data is provided by employees themselves during onboarding, having an employee self-service portal, where employees can share all required payroll information easily and access payslips and tax documents without needing to contact you, is paramount.

 Is it cloud-based?

 A cloud payroll app will allow you to access it from anywhere, including, in most instances, from a mobile device.
 With cloud applications, however, you also need to make sure it has the right level of security: Uploading sensitive employee data exposes you to important security risks.